-The Sir Albert Smith Home in Dorchester was designated for being associated with the influence of Sir Albert Smith on provincial and federal politics, with Lady Sarah Marie Young Smith, and with Mount Allison University, as well as for its architecture and for its use as a community development center.
+The Sir Albert Smith home in Dorchester has been designated for its association with Sir Albert Smith’s impact on provincial and federal politics, Lady Sarah Marie Young Smith, and Mount Allison University.
+Additionally, it is recognized for its architectural features and its use as a community development center.

-Sir Albert Smith House is recognized for its use as a community development center.
-In the 20th century, the house and its grounds continued to be used as a private home but more recently as a facility for provincial government offices, penitentiary training, arts and culture functions, evangelical retreats, youth activities and other community events.
+Lastly, the Sir Albert Smith House is recognized for its role as a community development center.
+Over the years, it has served as a private home, provincial government offices, penitentiary training facility, arts and culture venue, evangelical retreats center, youth activities hub, and a location for various community events.